strubleca/tidy-uci-har/CodeBook.md

 [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) available from the University of California, Irvine Machine Learning Repository.

-The data set\'s abstract provided at UCI is
+The data set's abstract provided at UCI is

 > Human Activity Recognition database built from the recordings of 30 subjects
 > performing activities of daily living (ADL) while carrying a